I-5 – Secret Creek Fish Passage Project

 Project overview

-Map showing where fish barriers will be removed at two locations along I-5 between Arlington and Sunday LakeFish barriers will be removed at two locations along I-5 between Arlington and Sunday Lake
+Map showing where fish barriers will be removed at two locations along I-5 between Arlington and Sunday LakeFish barriers have been removed at two locations along I-5 between Arlington and Sunday Lake.
+A third fish barrier will be removed under Pacific Highway.

 Graphic showing temporary two-lane bypass roadway alignment on I-5 NB and SB beginning Feb.
 2025

-Map showing the Old Highway 99 detour to I-5
+Map showing the Pacific Highway detour to I-5

 Key milestones